canonical/sphinx-docs-starter-pack/docs/reference/myst-syntax-reference.md

 * `:host:`
 * `:dir:`

-To add a button that copies the input command, include the `:copy:` flag in the directive's options.
+The copy button for input commands is **opt-in**.
+You must include the `:copy:` flag in the directive's options for the button to be displayed.

 To make the terminal scroll horizontally instead of wrapping long lines, include the `:scroll:` option.